 - Low-speed platforms

-- scissor lifts - folding and unfolding the scissor mechanism allows the work platform to move vertically
+- scissor platforms - folding in and out of the scissor mechanism allows the working platform to move vertically,

-- telescopic platforms - the supporting structure is in the form of a telescopic mast
+- telescopic platforms - the support structure is in the form of a telescopic mast,

-- articulated platforms - the supporting structure is in the form of an articulated mast
+- Articulated platforms - the support structure takes the form of an articulated broken mast,

 - loading platforms / tailboards

 These are platforms attached to the rear of vans (up to 750 kg capacity) or trucks (up to 1,500 kg capacity), usually hydraulically powered.
 They are used to lift a load for loading or unloading.
-When fitted to a vehicle, the lift becomes an integral part of the vehicle.
+When mounted on a vehicle, the loading lift becomes an integral part of the vehicle,

 Mobile platforms, like most tools and construction aids, are subject to the supervision of the Office of Technical Inspection.
 This authority also issues appropriate powers on the basis ofRegulation of the Council of Ministers of December 7, 2012 on types of technical devices subject to technical inspection (Journal of Laws of 2012, No. 0, item 1468), issued pursuant to Art.
 5 sec.
 2 of the Act on technical inspection and rRegulation of the Minister of Entrepreneurship and Technology of October 30, 2018 on technical conditions of technical supervision in the field of operation, repair and modernization of handling equipment (Journal of Laws 2018, item 2176).